darencard/carpentry_jetstream_setup/README.md

 jupyter lab
 ```

-6. Note the URL outputted from the previous command and point your browser to that URL.
+6. Note the URL outputted from the previous command and point your local browser to that URL.
 You will be prompted for your password.
 In the top right corner you will see a button to 'Logout'.

 7. If you lose track of your URL, you can run the following command to remind you of what it is.
 ```bash